 When space is limited, often the first thing to go is unnecessary pouches, bags, and cases.
 The issue?
 Carry-on luggage often lacks dividers, so your delicate silk dress ends up thrown in with your dirty mules.
 Qantas pilot Dane Taylor says the key is to make the most of complimentary hotel items.
 His top hack puts an end to your dirty shoe dilemma: Use the disposable shower cap provided in your room as a thin shoe bag.
 Position the shoes sole-down so the cap encases them, making a neat package that eliminates the need for bulky bags or dividers.

-You might pack your bag when it’s laying flat on the floor, but as soon as you stand it upright, the contents will shift, so be sure to layer the contents according to weight.
+You might pack your bag when it’s lying flat on the floor, but as soon as you stand it upright, the contents will shift, so be sure to layer the contents according to weight.
 Heavier items will fall toward the bottom, so position them near the wheels.
-Put your shoes in first (now covered in shower caps); then layer in clothing that won’t crease, like jeans or sweaters.
+Put your shoes in first (now covered in shower caps); then layer in clothing that won’t crease, such as jeans or sweaters.
 For items that will crease easily, see the next step.

-Frequent fliers swear by these simple fabric cubes.
-Opt for two large and one small packing square, each in a different color so you can quickly distinguish between them at a glance.
-Next, segment your items in each so that all tops are in one, and pants or dresses are in another.
-Long-term traveler Colin Wright, founder of ExileLifestyle, has been living from his carry-on bag for the past seven years, and says rolling each item is key.
+Frequent flyers swear by these simple fabric cubes.
+Opt for two large and one small packing square, each in a different color, so you can quickly distinguish between them at a glance.
+Next, segment your items in each so that all tops are in one and pants or dresses are in another.
+Long-term traveler Colin Wright, founder of ExileLifestyle, has been living from his carry-on bag for the past seven years and says rolling each item is key.
 “I usually roll my jeans, T-shirts, and sweaters,” he says, noting that any folded items are a loss of valuable space.